Hi, my name is Joff Tiquez I'm the founder of OSSPH and this the story of my open source journey and how I started OSSPH.

 So, we're taking it upon ourselves to educate everyone, from maintainers to companies and organizations that are benefitting from open source.
 We want to create an ecosystem where everyone gets what they need.
 This initiative includes helping developers build high-quality projects and documentations for their work, and teaching them how to properly maintain their projects.

-Additionally, we want to build a bridge between maintainers and companies, starting in the Philippines, to better understand the open source community and maybe offer better opportunities to maintainers.
+Additionally, we want to build a bridge between maintainers and companies, starting in the Philippines, to better understand the open source community and maybe offer better opportunities for maintainers.
 We're in this for the long haul, and we're serious about making a positive impact on the open source community.

 There's no way of succeeding in this journey without your help, that's why want to request for your support.
 You can help by following us on our social media pages.
 You can also help us by sponsoring us on GitHub through GitHub Sponsors.